 - Discussing responses to recorded or performed music

-Music therapy can be used beneficially in practically any context and holds strong potential to enhance the benefits of other interventions.
+Music therapy in recovery can be used beneficially in practically any context and holds strong potential to enhance the benefits of other interventions.

 How Can Music Affect Your Health?

-Some of the ways a music therapy program affects your health, and overall well-being include:
+Some of the ways a music therapy program can affect your health and overall well-being include the following:

-- The ability to access thoughts and emotions from a very different angle than talk therapy, allowing clients to express complex sentiments like grief and loss in a non-verbal fashion
+- Enhances the ability to access thoughts and emotions from a very different angle than talk therapy, allowing clients to express complex sentiments like grief and loss in a non-verbal fashion

 - Cultivates the client’s communication skills, especially their capacity to listen and respond to others with empathy

-- Allowing clients fun and engaging ways to participate in physical movement and exercise
+- Allows clients fun and engaging ways to participate in physical movement and exercise

-- Offering opportunities to exercise creative behaviors within a group setting
+- Offers opportunities to exercise creative behaviors within a group setting

-- Reduction of negative feelings such as anxiety and depression
+- Reduces negative feelings such as anxiety and depression

-- Allowing music to serve as a soothing, engaging replacement for drugs or alcohol
+- Encourages music to serve as a soothing, engaging replacement for drugs or alcohol

-- Inviting feelings of achievement, both individually and as part of a group, improving self-esteem
+- Invites feelings of achievement, both individually and as part of a group, improving self-esteem

-- Encouraging muscular relaxation, providing a natural approach to ongoing pain management
+- Encourages muscular relaxation, providing a natural approach to ongoing pain management

-For some clients, music therapy may even result in the establishment of new models of thought, allowing them to evidence that they can practice newly acquired skills with the appropriate guidance, a precious lesson when entering aftercare.
-It may also provide patients with a highly constructive way to fill the void when they discontinue substance use.
+Music therapy may even establish new models of thought for some clients, allowing them to practice newly acquired skills with the appropriate guidance.
+It may also provide patients a highly constructive way to fill the void when they discontinue substance use.